Null hypersurfaces and trapping horizons: Abstract

-\abstract The purpose in this work is to study (marginally) trapped submanifolds lying in a null hypersurface.
-Let $(M,g,N)\to\Bm(c)$ be a null hypersurface of a Lorentzian space form, endowed with a Screen Integrable and Conformal rigging $N$.
+The purpose of the present work is to study (marginally) trapped submanifolds lying in a null hypersurface.
+Let $(M,g,N)\to\Bm(c)$ be a null hypersurface of a space-time with constant sectional curvature $c$, endowed with a Screen Integrable and Conformal rigging $N$.
 The (Marginally) Trapped Submanifolds we are interested with are particular leaves of the screen distribution according to the sign of their expansions.
-We prove that if $M$ is totally umbilical then leaves of the screen distribution are space forms with known sectional curvature.
-In particular, in a spacetime $\Bm(c)$ with constant sectional curvature $c$, cross-sections of a Non-Expanding Horizon are space forms of the same sectional curvature.
-We also show that a null Monge hypersurface graph of a function $F$ is a trapping horizon if and only if $F$ is harmonic. \keywords{Monge hypersurface, Null hypersurface, screen distribution, Rigging vector field, Marginally Trapped Submanifold, Trapping Horizon, Black Hole}
+We prove that if $c$ is non-positive, then $\Bm$ cannot contain a null non-expanding horizon.
+In the case $c$ is positive, we show that if $\Bm$ satisfies Einstein's equation and dominant energy condition holds, then any null trapping horizon of $\Bm$ is a null non-expanding horizon.
+More generally we prove that in a spacetime $\Bm(c)$ with constant sectional curvature $c$, cross-sections of a marginally outer trapped tube are Riemann manifold with the same constant sectional curvature $c$.